- About SPSA

 - Contact Us

-The SPSA Council’s next meeting will take place in Chicago, at the Annual Meeting of the Midwest Political Science Association.
-The specific date and time will be announced shortly.
+The SPSA Council’s next meeting will take place on Thursday, September 1, in Philadelphia, at the Annual Meeting of the American Political Science Association.
+Details will be announced shortly.

 The Journal of Politics is the official journal of the Southern Political Science Association, and is published quarterly by the University of Chicago Press.
 A subscription to JOP is included with an SPSA membership.